learn-co-curriculum/python-p3-intro-to-python/README.md

 Building web applications in JavaScript means we have all kinds of great tools at our disposal thanks to working in the browser environment:

-- Make network requests
+- Make network requests.
-- Update the DOM
+- Update the DOM.
-- Listen for events
+- Listen for events.
-- Debug our code in the browser's developer tools
+- Debug our code in the browser's developer tools.

 But it also means working in a **sandboxed environment** that can't take full advantage of everything our computers are capable of, like accessing the file